Kudassanad

 Kudassanad is a village near Pandalam in the State of Kerala in India.
 Geographically it is situated in the eastern ending of Alappuzha District and western part of Pathanamthitta District.
 The southern end of Kudassanad is on the verge of Kollam District (in fact Kudassanad formed a part of Quilon, which was the former name of Kollam, before it was transferred to the jurisdiction of Alappuzha District).
 Part of Palamel Panchayat and Mavelikara Taluk, Kudassanad comes under the Mavelikara Parliamentary and Mavelikara Assembly Constituencies.

 Kudassanad is encompassed by hills and valleys, paddy fields, rivulets and streams, as well as country roads that pass through rubber plantations and dales.

 Location

 Kudassanad is a village that lies in the southern part (old travancore region) of Kerala, India.
 It is situated in the eastern end of Alappuzha District and western part of Pathanamthitta District.
 Southern side of this village is very near to the Kollam District.

 Administration

 Kudassanad village is part of Palamel Panchayat which is under the Alappuzha District.
 Kudassanad forms part of the Mavelikara Parliamentary and Pandalam Assembly Constituencies.
-The legendary M.N.
-Govindan Nair, Thoppil Bhasi and K.C.
-George - all veterans of the Communist movement - who stood in the forefront of the Vayalar-Punnapra struggle - have represented the constituencies in the 1950s, 1960s, and 1970s.
+The legendary M. N. Govindan Nair, Thoppil Bhasi and K. G. George - all veterans of the Communist movement - who stood in the forefront of the Vayalar-Punnapra struggle - have represented the constituencies in the 1950s, 1960s, and 1970s.

 Schools

 Schools in Kudassanad include N.S.S.
-Higher Secondary School (run by Nair Service Society), Government Lower Primary (LP) School and St Stephen's Public School (CBSE) run by St Stephen's orthodox cathedral.
+Higher Secondary School (run by Nair Service Society), Government Lower Primary (LP) School and St Stephen's Public School (CBSE) run by St. Stephen's orthodox cathedral.